dgustave/dgustave/README.md

     <p>  I believe, by automating certain tasks, so that I can focus on solving any problem, through innovation, sound analytical methodologies, grokking algorithms, and intuitive machine learning principles.
 I just love having more time to work on something creative.
 I  personalize dashboards with Tableau and JavaScript to curate a story for you.
     </p>
     <br />
       <p>In my current role I wear many hats.
-As a <strong>Application Solutions Engineer</strong> with then work with various departments from development, datscience, network engineers, support and operations to ensure a plan is in motion to improve the customer's experience.The main goal of my current position is to make the department teams job easier by providing these services;</p>
+As a <strong>Application Solutions Engineer</strong> with then work with various departments from development, data science, network engineers, support, and operations to ensure a plan is in motion to improve the customer's experience.The main goal of my current position is to make the department teams job easier by providing these services;</p>
       <ul>
-       <li>Providing <strong>API Support</strong> by creating and maintaining technical design documents of company's API's.</li>
+       <li>Providing <strong>API support</strong> by creating and maintaining technical design documents of company's API's.</li>
-       <li>Providing <strong>API Integrations</strong> by managing day to day contacts and inquiries that are received from our API customers.</li>
+       <li>Providing <strong>API sntegrations</strong> by managing day to day contacts and inquiries that are received from our API customers.</li>
        <li>Providing <strong>ELK</strong> support by aggregate logs from the companies systems and applications, analyzing these logs, and creating visualizations for the Development teams.</li>
-       <li>Providing <strong>SQL Scripts, JavaScript, and Python Automations</strong> to update skewed data between servers and databases.</li>
+       <li>Providing <strong>SQL scripts, JavaScript, and Python automations</strong> to update skewed data between servers and databases.</li>
        <li>As a <strong>JIRA administrator</strong> I am responsible for creating and organizing new projects on the JIRA platform supporting our internal operations team as a liasion for the product management team.</li>
       </ul>
     <br />